pink-baja-fairy-duster-flower-3

 Baja Fairy Duster Flowers

-One of the biggest challenges for many landscapers is tracking down this stunning plant at your local garden center.
+One of the biggest challenges for many landscapers is finding this stunning plant at their local garden center.
 It’s not always easy to find, and availability can vary widely depending on the region or time of year.
 This can make it frustrating for those trying to create the perfect landscape design.
 If you are a true low-watering landscaper, you should purchase this plant when you find it.

 Baja fairy duster plant